Visit the Richard & Pat Johnson

 From the North

-Take I-95 to the exit for Palm Beach Lakes Boulevard.
-Turn left (east) on Palm Beach Lakes Boulevard to Dixie Highway (U.S. 1).
-Turn right (south) onto Dixie Highway.
-The Museum is on the southeast corner of Dixie Highway and 3rd Street.
-See Parking below.
+Take I-95 to the exit for Palm Beach Lakes Blvd.
+Turn left (east) on Palm Beach Lakes Blvd to Dixie Hwy (US 1).
+Turn right (south) onto Dixie Hwy.
+The Museum is on the southeast corner of Dixie Highway and 3rd St.

 From the South

-Take I-95 to the exit for Okeechobee Boulevard East.
-Turn right (east) on Okeechobee Boulevard to the light at Olive Avenue.
-Turn left (north) on Olive Avenue.
-Go to 3rd Street and turn left (west) to the Museum, on the left just past the County Governmental Center.
-See Parking below.
+Take I-95 to the exit for Okeechobee Blvd East.
+Turn right (east) on Okeechobee Blvd to the light at Olive Ave.
+Turn left (north) on Olive Ave.
+Go to 3rd St and turn left (west) to the Museum, on the left just past the County Governmental Center.